My first experience with FF series started with FF8 and then went through the following episodes and the recovery of the previous games.

-For this game the max HP is capped at 9999 and the other parameters are capped at 255.
+For this game, the max HP is capped at 9999 and the other parameters are capped at 255.

 Feel Free to mix and match different parameters with different spells because the improvement is not fixed but it may vary based on the affinity between the parameter and the spell.

-Haste is good with the Speed parameter but is not really good with other parameters.
+Haste is good with the Speed parameter but is not good with other parameters.
 Life mattering spells are perfect for HP Junction and so on.

-The more spells means more opportunities.
+More spells mean more opportunities.

 There is a way to get Squall's ultimate weapon early enough in the game.

 Tornadoes and earthquakes can have big effects on Junctions.